-Over the years my wife and I have bought some pretty amazing things that we would think the average foodie would love to receive as gift.
-With holiday season rapidly approaching, we figured now would be an appropriate to share our favorite items any foodie would appreciate.
+Over the years my wife and I have bought some pretty amazing things that we would think the average foodie would love to receive as a gift.
+With the holiday season rapidly approaching, we figured now would be appropriate to share our favorite items any foodie would appreciate.
 We didn’t stick to any pricing guidelines, but we think these are pretty reasonable gifts.
 So here we go.

 1. Finishing Salt

 I don’t think a lot of people think about salt when they think of ingredients, but any chef knows that salt can either make or break a recipe.
 Too little salt in a recipe is just flat and bland.
 Another way to add flavor or texture to a dish is to sprinkle some finishing salt on top of your finished dish.

 My wife bought my first finishing salt last year for Christmas.
 Finishing salts are salts with a large grain size or salt that have been flavored with special ingredients like smoke, wine, or citrus.
 Finishing salts can also come from special regions where their source of salts is known for its distinct flavor characteristics, Hawaii for example.

 Finishing salts are great on steaks or even some chocolate treats.
 My favorite use of them is probably in risottos.
 Risottos really need a healthy dose of salt for it to really sing true.
 Finishing salts come in a large range of flavors and crystal sizes.

 2. Truffle Salt